BZoennchen/supercollider-book/_sources/chapters/composing/music-theory/1-midinotes.md

 All these letters represent a *note*.
 Often we notate sharps when we play in ascending order, e.g., C-D# and flats if we play in descending order, e.g., E-Db (instead of E-C#).

-Modern pianos follow the *twelve-tone equal temperament tuning (12-TET)* thus after 12 notes in ascending or descending order, everything is repeated but one octave higher or lower respectively.
+Modern pianos usually follow the *twelve-tone equal temperament tuning (12-TET)* thus after 12 notes in ascending or descending order, everything is repeated but one octave higher or lower respectively.
 Furthermore, A4 corresponds to a fundamental frequency of 440 Hz.
 A1 and A3 are the same note but A3 is two octaves higher thus its pitch is higher.
 We also say that they are in the same *pitch class* A.